droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 ### Add a method to adapt outgoing messages

 Let's take logs of results of `search` command.
-Define the `adapt_output` method to process outgoing messages, like below:
+Define the `adapt_output` method to process outgoing messages.
+Remove `adapt_input` at this moment for the simplicity.

 lib/droonga/plugins/sample-logger.rb: